New, more reliable signalling system comes into use on lines through Hither Green

 - Signalling control of the area will be transferred to the to the state-of-the-art Three Bridges route control centre, helping to recover the service more quickly when there is an incident.

-- Deep cleaning, maintenance of closed stations, platform and canopy repairs and other improvements will take place on the affected lines to give passengers additional benefits.
+- Deep cleaning, maintenance of closed stations, platform and canopy repairs and other improvements to give passengers additional benefits.